 We purchase, directly and indirectly through component purchases, significant amounts of steel, aluminum, petroleumbased products and other raw materials annually.
 Steel, aluminum, fuel and other commodity prices have historically been highly volatile.
-It is foreseeable that costs for these items may increase in the future due to one or more of the following: a sustained economic recovery, political unrest in certain countries or a weakening U.S. dollar.
+For example, U.S. steel prices increased almost 45% between March 2016 and March 2017, and have remained at those elevated levels.
+Costs for these items may increase, or remain at increased levels, in the future due to one or more of the following: a sustained economic recovery, the level of tariffs imposed on imported steel or a weakening U.S. dollar.
 Increases in commodity costs negatively impact the profitability of orders in backlog as prices on those orders are usually fixed.
 If we are not able to recover commodity cost increases through price increases to our customers on new orders, then such increases will have an adverse effect on our financial condition, profitability and/or cash flows.
-Additionally, if commodity costs decrease and we are unable to negotiate timely component cost decreases commensurate with any decrease in commodity costs, then our higher component prices could put us at a material disadvantage as compared to our competition which could have a material adverse effect on our net sales, financial condition, profitability and/or cash flows.
+Additionally, if commodity costs, then our higher component prices could put us at a material disadvantage as compared to our competition which could have a material adverse effect on our net sales, financial condition, profitability and/or cash flows.